algolia/experience-platform.en/help/tags/extensions/client/algolia/overview.md

 >
 >In most cases, it's recommended to load [!DNL Algolia] Insights on every page of your site.

-Add the **[!UICONTROL Load Insights]** action to your tag rule wherever it makes the most sense for loading [!DNL Algolia] Insights based on your rule’s context.
+Add the **[!UICONTROL Load Insights]** action to your tag rule wherever it makes the most sense for loading [!DNL Algolia] Insights based on your rule's context.
 This action loads the `search-insights.js` library onto the page.

 Create a new tag rule or open an existing one.
 Define the conditions according to your requirements, then select **[!UICONTROL Algolia]** as the [!UICONTROL Extension] and select **[!UICONTROL Load Insights]** as the [!UICONTROL Action Type].